 Nordic Ware Commercial Sheet Pans

-Okay… aside from traditional cake pans, these Nordic pans are also called sheet pans.
-These are not usually used for tiered or layer cakes – but rather for things like jelly roll cakes or petit fours.
-The most popular thing I’ve used them for on the blog is petit fours – and that is a super popular recipe for me.
-Here is part of my collection:
+Okay... aside from traditional cake pans, these Nordic pans are also called sheet pans.
+These are not usually used for tiered or layer cakes - but rather for things like jelly roll cakes or petit fours.

 I also use these pans to bake cookies, bars, bread, biscuits, roasting veggies, broiling bacon, and a million other things.
 They are seriously good for so many things!!
-I have 20+ of them and I still can’t ever have enough!
+I have 20+ of them and I still can't ever have enough!
+I had to have a whole "pan area" in my kitchen just to store them!

-The Nordic Ware sheet pans are diffrent from the Magic Line pans in that they don’t have straight up and down sides or sharp corners and they’re only about 1 inch deep vs. 2-3 inches.
-Nordic Ware Sheet pans also come in quarter sheet, half sheet, and full sheet sizes, but I’m going to give you the dimensions in inches.
+The Nordic Ware sheet pans are different from the Magic Line pans in that they don't have straight up and down sides or sharp corners and they're only about 1 inch deep vs. 2-3 inches.
+Nordic Ware Sheet pans also come in quarter sheet, half sheet, and full sheet sizes, but I'm going to give you the dimensions in inches.

 Because I’m a rebel like that 😉